julelang/manual/src/common-concepts/maps.md

 })
 ```

-Also you can use instantiation literal directly.
+Also you can use it as literal directly.

 For example:
 ```jule